Wanted Dead or Alive (TV series): Themes

-Early television Westerns were aimed at a youth audience.
-But by the mid-1950s, Western films and television began being made to attract an adult audience.
-Wanted: Dead or Alive was one of the several shows that came to define the "adult Western" of the era, with an attractive leading character in the primary role.
-Unlike many television Westerns of the era, Wanted: Dead or Alive focused on the action, rather than character development, and McQueen's method style was unique to the Westerns of the period.
-McQueen's character was a man of few words and showed little emotion, often appearing to be more interested in the bounty hunter's reward rather than justice.
+Early television Westerns were aimed at a youth audience, but by the mid-1950s, Western films and television began being made to attract an adult audience.
+Wanted Dead or Alive was one of the several shows that came to define the "adult Western" of the era, with an attractive leading character in the primary role.
+Unlike many television Westerns of the era, Wanted Dead or Alive focused on the action rather than character development, and McQueen's method style was unique to the Westerns of the period.
+McQueen's character was a man of few words and showed little emotion, often appearing to be interested more in the bounty hunter's reward than in justice.

-While most television Westerns of the time were of the classic genre, Wanted: Dead or Alive's Josh Randall was more of an antihero of the Revisionist Western genre.
-McQueen had initially been reluctant to do a Western, but when the opportunity arose for the character to be less of the traditional hero, he felt he was able to bring more of himself into a realistic portrayal of the bounty hunter.
+Although most television Westerns of the time were of the classic genre, Wanted Dead or Alive's Josh Randall was more of an antihero of the Revisionist Western genre.
+McQueen initially had been reluctant to do a Western, but when the opportunity arose for the character to be less of the traditional hero, he felt he was able to bring more of himself into a realistic portrayal of the bounty hunter.